manifest-cyber/manifest-forescout-app/README.md

 # Manifest-Forescout-App 1.0.0
 eyeExtend Connect App for Manifest allows Forescout to connect to the Manifest API and retrive SBOM and vulnerability data for devices in the Forescout network.

-This is a WIP under active development and not yet intended for production use.
-Current app ony attempts to connect to Manifest API and fetch initial dataset.

 ## Installation in Forescout
 1. Download the `manifest-forescout.zip` file from this repo.
 2. Open Forescout Console > Options.
 Search for 'Connect' and go to the 'App' tab.